aiigoradam/MagnoMonitorProject/README.md

 - LabWindows/CVI
 - RS-232 compatible device or simulator for data input
-- com0com software for virtual COM ports (if using simulator)
+- com0com software for virtual COM ports (if using a simulator)

 ## Setup